TuongDoan/document-processor-pcf/README.md

 **🔎 Dynamic Search Mode**
   - Scans **all worksheets** (across multiple files) to detect **every table**.
   - A “table” = any **continuous** block of cells with **no blank rows or columns** interrupting it.
-    > Originally a tool of my MCP server, this lets you extract all tables and hand them to your Agent for deeper analysis and richer context. 🤝
+    > Originally a tool of my MCP server, this lets you extract all tables and hand them to AI Builder, or your remote agent for deeper analysis and richer context. 🤝

 <img width="1101" height="454" alt="dynamic" src="https://github.com/user-attachments/assets/1b00bdbe-ac4a-4a60-9f71-6703dc8eaffb" />
 Dynamic mode parses all tables across all sheets